foo123/FILTER.js/api-reference.md

 * `name`   the (class) name of the filter (should be the exact class name, since this is also used by worker filters to instantiate the appropriate filter)
 * `hasMeta`  whether the filter has meta data passed between processes (except the current image data), for example bounding boxes or other data (for example the `HaarDetectorFilter` returns the detected regions as metaData, while the passed image data are left unchanged)
+* `meta` the (optional) filter's metadata object or null if filter has no metadata
 * `hasInputs`  whether the filter has multiple extra inputs (except the current image data input), for example blend filters or displacement map filters or alpha mask filters have an extra image input (the blending image or displacement image or mask image respectively)
+* `inputs` the extra filter's inputs object (by key)

+**NOTE** The way extra filter inputs are handled has a bug at present.
+If same image is used as extra input in more than one filter and image is updated through another filter, it is possible depending on order of application that some filters will get the previous version of the image as input (because it is cached and not resent to save bandwidth) while only the first filter will get the updated (correct) version.
+It is going to be fixed in a next update in an optimum manner.

 __Methods:__